simpaticoder/simpatico/test/combine.md

 ```
 The handler overwriting feature is key to enabling *type versioning* in the [stree](/kata/stree.md).

-Also, I pity the linter that attempts to [lint](/kata/lint.md) this code.
 _________________________________________________________
 ## Handlers call each other